-The Witch House
+The Salem Witch House

-Posted: 01.20.2020 | Updated: 11.18.2024
+Posted: 01.20.2020 | Updated: 01.16.2025

-Jonathan Corwin was heir to one of the largest fortunes of the Puritan New England era.
+“The Salem Witch House,” former home to the infamous Jonathan Corwin.
+Corwin was heir to one of the largest fortunes of the Puritan New England era.
 He would go on to take part in the well-documented and much-publicized Salem Witch Trials of the early 1690s.
-During the time that he lived, witch hunts were a common and widely accepted practice, although other parts of the world were quickly abandoning such nonsense.

-The New England territories had to first deal with much public fear and mass hysteria before they would learn to abolish their archaic ways.
-Nineteen innocent lives were lost due to society’s twisted thinking of centuries’ past.
+During that time, witch hunts were a common and widely accepted practice, although other parts of the world were quickly abandoning such nonsense.
+New England territories had to deal with public fear and mass hysteria before they would learn to abolish their archaic ways.

 Properly known as the Jonathan Corwin House, it is named after its owner, Jonathan Corwin, who just happens to be one of the Salem Witch Trial judges.
 He investigated much of the claims associated with the alleged witchcraft activity, signing several arrest warrants during his time.
 However, due to an inadequacy in records, it’s difficulty to surmise his role completely.